purpleidea/mgmt/DOCUMENTATION.md

 get started.
 Beware that this _can_ cause data loss.
 Understand what you're doing first, or perform these actions in a virtual environment such as the one provided by [Oh-My-Vagrant](https://github.com/purpleidea/oh-my-vagrant).

+##Features

+This section details the numerous features of mgmt and some caveats you might need to be aware of.

+###Autoedges

+Automatic edges, or AutoEdges, is the mechanism in mgmt by which it will automatically create dependencies for you between resources.
+For example, since mgmt can discover which files are installed by a package it will automatically ensure that any file resource you declare that matches a file installed by your package resource will only be processed after the package is installed.

+####Controlling autodeges

+Though autoedges is likely to be very helpful and avoid you having to declare all dependencies explicitly, there are cases where this behaviour is undesirable.

+Some distributions allow package installations to automatically start the service they ship.
+This can be problematic in the case of packages like MySQL as there are configuration options that need to be set before MySQL is ever started for the first time (or you'll need to wipe the data directory).
+In order to handle this situation you can disable autoedges per resource and explicitly declare that you want `my.cnf` to be written to disk before the installation of the `mysql-server` package.

+You can disable autoedges for a resource by setting the `autoedge` key for the meta attributes of a resource to `false`.

 ##Usage and frequently asked questions
 (Send your questions as a patch to this FAQ!
 I'll review it, merge it, and